chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Follow the Below Instructions for setting the project up on your local Machine.
-Alternatively, you can run the demo on colab [here](https://colab.research.google.com/drive/1s0e0OO_Xcyw7S81s8GydTDtTQXJvJPpL?usp=sharing)
+Set up the project on your local machine by following the instructions below.
+You can also run the demo on Google Colab [here](https://colab.research.google.com/drive/1s0e0OO_Xcyw7S81s8GydTDtTQXJvJPpL?usp=sharing)
 ### Prerequisites
 * Update system and install pip3
    ```sh